mattbis/lib-log-db.dev/PROTO-API.md

 - mode should control the sys usage in a clear way aside from the main controls ( this is for a very simple machine )
 - most of this is in the wrapper - the dyn parts
 - shared and private
+- rkey wkeys ckeys
+- mrkeys mwkeys erkeys ewkeys
+- --safe --paranoid --casual --forgetful < someting like this for how it works for safety,, im prprobably not doing safe ,,, just paranoid.. i dont need it im mostly thinkign aobut tools on a safe machine where i dont cacre about a lot of stuff

 # all
 - the order of calls determines what happens... it just does the min expected. to script it means using op_seq()